-general and administrative expenses for were \$35.3 million, an increase of \$2.2 million or 1997.
+Selling, general and administrative expenses for 1998 were \$35.3 million, an increase of \$2.2 million or 6.6% from 1997.
 Selling, general and administrative expenses for the Farberware outlet stores decreased by \$810,000, reflecting the restructuring of the operations of the outlet stores.
 Excluding the expenses related to the outlet stores and those associated with Roshco, selling, general and administrative expenses in the Company's core business increased by 6.1%.
-The higher dollar expenses attributable to increased selling, were primarily warehousing and distribution expenses related to the higher sales volume, offset by decreased bad These expenses as a percentage of net sales decreased to 29.5% in 1998 as compared to 31.2% in 1997.
+The higher dollar expenses were primarily attributable to increased selling, warehousing and distribution expenses related to the higher sales volume, offset by decreased bad debt expense.
+These expenses as a percentage of net sales decreased to 29.5% in 1998 as compared to 31.2% in 1997.